NeCTAR-RC/nectar-training/package07/sections/createSSHKey.markdown

 ```cd```
 Now, check if you already have a directory called *.ssh*, by typing
 ```ls -a```
 A list of files in your home directory will be printed.
-If you don’t see the name *.ssh* in this list, create the directory (if you see the directory, skip this command):
+If you don't see the name *.ssh* in this list, create the directory (if you see the directory, skip this command):
 ```mkdir .ssh```
 and change to this directory:
 ```cd .ssh```